x-atlas-consortia/data-submission-guide/Section1.md

           - See this Vanderbilt protocol as an example: <a href="https://dx.doi.org/10.17504/protocols.io.bfskjncw">VU BIOMIC Kidney pipeline</a>
       - **Create / Publish a New protocol**
           - Use a template, many templates are available.
-          - Include HuBMAP (or SenNet) and team name as keywords.
+          - Include <span class="hm-only">HuBMAP</span> <span class="sn-only">SenNet</span> and team name as keywords.
           - Publish the protocol.
           - Pick the DOI option when publishing.
           - For additional examples, see also:
-            - <a href="https://www.protocols.io/workspaces/human-biomolecular-atlas-program-hubmap-method-development">HuBMAP Method Development Community</a>
+            - {.hm-only} <a href="https://www.protocols.io/workspaces/human-biomolecular-atlas-program-hubmap-method-development">HuBMAP Method Development Community</a>
-            - <a href="https://www.protocols.io/workspaces/cellular-senescence-network-sennet-method-develo">SenNet Method Development Community</a>
+            - {.sn-only} <a href="https://www.protocols.io/workspaces/cellular-senescence-network-sennet-method-develo">SenNet Method Development Community</a>
        - **Modify an existing protocol**
           - Open an existing protocol.
           - Use _Edit New Version_ or _Edit New Fork_.